 Vitello's Jazz and Supper Club has multiple rooms featuring all types of jazz, Latin, blues, and fusion music as well as vocal showcases featuring opera and show tunes.
 Cover varies.
 Two drink minimum.

 Spaghettini is an upscale restaurant and jazz club just off the 405 freeway in Seal Beach (just over the OC border).
 Music ranges from contemporary and smooth jazz to Latin, jazz/rock and various soloists.
 A per person reservation fee will get you guaranteed seating near the stage, or you can walk in and take your chances.
 No cover and no food or drink minimum, but it's a restaurant and bar, so you're expected to order something.
+They now have a second location in Beverly Hills.

 Run by the same family that runs Brennan's in the French Quarter in New Orleans, Ralph Brennan's Jazz Kitchen bring both the food and sounds of New Orleans to Downtown Disney.
 The New Orleans sound permeates the weekend calendar, but you may also find solo piano, duos or other jazz acts at the Jazz Kitchen during the week.